dhruvk19/recipe-analysis/README.md

 3. model2 - `'minutes' + 'n_ingredients' + 'calories'` (all quantitative)

 ### Comparing models:
+We will be using MSE, as it is able to penalize large errors more heavily.
+This was our choice since we predicted a 1-star on a 4-star recipe should be much worse than a 3-star on a 4-star recipe.
-`model2` will represent our Baseline model, using features minutes and n_ingredients.
+`model2` will represent our Baseline model, using features minutes, n_ingredients and calories.
 Below are the results (MSE) of the three models.
 ```
 {'minutes': 0.5012293752319682,
  'n_steps': 0.5012364897342074,
  'minutes + n_ingredients'+ calories': 0.5012586066763299}
 ```
 Therefore, our baseline model scored a MSE of approximately `0.5013`, which is acceptable.
-Since the range of the `'rating'` is [1-5], \(\sqrt{0.5084} \approx 0.71\).
-This means a true rating of 4.0 can lie in the range of [3.29, 4.71].
 However, even though MSE is below 1, there is still room for improvement.

 We have chosen these features, because (look at graphs)